lednova-iryna/BudgetAssistant/README.md

 TODO:
 - Describe: Create ECR (using terraform, comment everything else), builde and deploy BE with actions to ECR, run all other terraforms.

-## Add new Parameter into AWS
-Budget.API project utilize AWS Parameter Store for storing application configurations.
-All configurations of backend projects should be 2 level maximum.

-- Describe: how to add new Parameter into AWS

 # BudgetAssistantUI